Density estimation on smooth manifolds with normalizing flows: Experiments

 \subsection{Quantitative experiments: Real world particle physics data}

-Our quantitative experiment focuses on the task of inferring the parameters of a proton-proton collision process at the Large Hadron Collider.
+Our quantitative experiment focuses on the task of inferring the parameters of a proton-proton collision process at the Large Hadron Collider (LHC).
 Raw data is usually in the order of millions, but following common practice among domain experts, we use a vector of 40 features to represent the data.
-The model of the process is based on a simulator which generates data $\x \in \R^{40}$ given parameters $\boldsymbol{\theta} \in \R^3$ according to an implicit probability distribution $p(\x|\boldsymbol{\theta})$.
+The model of the process is based on a simulator which generates data $\vx \in \R^{40}$ given parameters $\boldsymbol{\theta} \in \R^3$ according to an implicit probability distribution $p(\vx|\boldsymbol{\theta})$.
 From domain experts we know that the data resides in a 14-dimensional manifold embedded in $\R^{40}$.
-Given the observations $\x$ and parameters $\theta$, our task is to infer the posterior distribution over the parameters $p(\boldsymbol{\theta}|\x)$.
+Given the observations $\vx$ and parameters $\theta$, our task is to infer the posterior distribution over the parameters $p(\boldsymbol{\theta}|\vx)$.
 Thus, we train our model as a conditional density estimator to learn the simulator likelihood function.

-Our baselines include a Euclidean flow based on rational quadratic spline transformations \cite{durkan19} (RQ-Flow), the $\M$-flow model, as well as an $\M$-flow variant with an unrestricted encoder denoted by $\M_e$-flow, both of which were proposed by \cite{brehmer2020flows}.
-Furthermore, \cite{brehmer2020flows} introduced versions of the models trained with the SCANDAL method \cite{brehmer2020mining}, which improves inference.
-All baselines are composed of 35 coupling layers, interspersed with invertible, LU-decomposed linear transformations.
-The RQ-Flow is trained with maximum likelihood, while the $\M$-flow models are trained in two phases, as in \cite{brehmer2020flows} corresponding to the manifold learning phase and the density estimation phase.
-Our model (MCF) is composed of 12 coupling layers, interspersed with invertible, LU-decomposed linear transformations and trained similarly to the $\M$-flow variants.
-We furthermore introduce a variant of MCF, which we fine-tune with early stopping on both phases of training.
+Baseline models include a Euclidean flow in the ambient space (RQ-Flow, \citet{durkan19}), the $\M$-flow model, as well as an $\M$-flow variant with an unrestricted encoder denoted by $\M_e$-flow, both of which were proposed by \citet{brehmer2020flows}.
+Furthermore, \citet{brehmer2020flows} introduced versions of the models trained with the SCANDAL method \citep{brehmer2020mining}, which improves inference performance.
+All baselines are composed of thirty-five RQ coupling layers, interspersed with invertible, LU-decomposed linear transformations.
+The RQ-Flow is trained with maximum likelihood, while the $\M$-flow models are trained in two phases, as in \citet{brehmer2020flows} corresponding to a manifold learning phase and a density estimation phase.
+Our model (MCF) comprises five coordinate charts and each coordinate map is composed of ten RQ coupling layers, interspersed with invertible, LU-decomposed linear transformations.
 For further details on architectures and hyperparameters, see Appendix~\ref{app:lhc}.